bitcrowd/tickety-tick/README.md

 #### Tips & Tricks 🎩

+* Debugging
-Use the Firefox developer tools to [debug the extension](https://extensionworkshop.com/documentation/develop/debugging/).
+  * Firefox: use the developer tools to [debug the extension](https://extensionworkshop.com/documentation/develop/debugging/)
+  * Chrome: right-click `inspect` on the popup or the settings page to open a separate debugger

 ### Running automated checks